 Status of Neighbourhood Plans: following the recent overturn by the High Court of Henfield’s Neighbourhood Plan it has been decided to hold a full review of the work done to date on the Ashington Neighbourhood Plan to make sure it has all been done comprehensively and that our Call for Sites and site assessment/selection strategy is acceptable.
 This may lead to some delay with progress.
 A new Neighbourhood Plan Officer has been recruited by HDC and has met with the Neighbourhood Plan Clerk & member of the Steering Group and a summary of the meeting is available Meeting with HDC 9th January 2017.

 Community Consultation: is well underway.
-A detailed Survey is being produced based on information gathered from many open events, general surveys, drop-in sessions, feedback from community groups, focus groups etc. A Business Survey was undertaken in November 2016: business-survey-summary-dec-2016, a Young Persons survey is being drafted.
+A detailed Survey is being produced based on information gathered from many open events, general surveys, drop-in sessions, feedback from community groups, focus groups etc. A Business Survey was undertaken in November 2016: business-survey-summary-dec-2016, a Young Persons survey was done analysis of youth survey.
 The results of all surveys will be used to produce a State of the Parish report.
 It is anticipated that the detailed survey will be distributed in February 2017.

 Call for sites: A total of 26 sites will be considered within the Neighbourhood Plan.
 A list of sites can be seen here: site-submissions-23rd-november-2016